 All architects I know work with students; it's a given.
 Generally, it's a 1-2 hour workshop that checks a box.
 Spend serious time with a cross-section of kids, and no, I don’t need to speak just with the student council.
 Create a student advisory team, and work with them to support the process and vet your designs.
 Get serious with kids and commit to their involvement - it is their school after all.
 Tell potential clients about this during the interview process and set yourself apart from other firms.
 Combining a student advisory team with an educator design team will create a competitive advantage in the interview process and support the development of a co-designer environment between you, faculty, and kids.

 I’ve personally seen it too many times: Architectural teams develop really good ideas that can set the stage for a transformative design solution.
-These are presented and met with cool stares and then pushed back on—ideas that are just beyond the expectations and experience of educators.
+These are presented and met with cool stares and then pushed back on—ideas that are just beyond the expectations, experience and worldview of educators.
 Meanwhile, the world moves on with compelling spaces that bring people together in interesting ways.
 The time of the double-loaded corridor is over.

 Spend time—no, invest time—in preparing educators to see things differently.
 Make them your creative partners rather than just asking them to respond to your creativity.
 Doing so will change how school design is done and result in potentially remarkable, creative, and the most human of designs.